 However, before using this data for research and development, it is completely anonymised.
 Meaning, the data is not only separated from the identifying information, such as name, date of birth or email address but is also scrambled in a way that no one (not even us) can link it back to you.

 Your health data never gets transferred outside the EU or the European Economic Area (EEA).
 In case an external service provider (such as our booking system provider, mentioned above) needs to process some other non-health data outside the zone, we provide solid safeguards, as the data protection laws require us to do.
-For example, we always verify that there is adequate evidence, like security certifications, to make sure that the external service provider meets our security requirements.
+For example, we always verify that there is adequate evidence, like security certifications, to ensure that the external service provider meets our security requirements.